mayhewsw/mayhewsw.github.io/_posts/2016-02-18-how-many-languages-per-script.md

 10. Myanmar: 27
 11. Unified Canadian Aboriginal Syllabics: 26

-Finally, if we add up all languages from all scripts, we get 1695.
+Finally, if we add up all languages from all scripts in this list, we get 1695.
 This falls short of the actual number of ~3500.
-Presumably this means that the list is incomplete somehow.
+This suggests that this list is missing many entries.

 The full list is [here](https://gist.github.com/mayhewsw/1600aeade3693db38195#file-scriptdists-txt).